decenter2021/decenter2021.github.io/pages/documentation/kalmanOneStepLTI.md

 # Examples

-See [Filter design using the one-step method](/tutorials/filter-design-using-the-one-step-method/) for an example.
+See [One-step Kalman filter tutorial for LTI systems](/tutorials/kalmanOneStepLTI/) for a tutorial.

 ***